Acoyapa: Geography

+Acoyapa is located in the Chontales Department of Nicaragua.
+It occupies an area of 1382 km2.
 The municipality is bordered by Juigalpa, San Pedro de Lóvago, and Santo Tomás municipalities to the north, by Villa Sandino and El Coral municipalities to the east, by El Almendro and Morrito municipalities to the south, and by Lake Nicaragua to the west.
-The municipal center is located 170 km from the Nicaraguan capital Managua.
+It is located 32 km from the departmental capital of Juigalpa and 170 km from the Nicaraguan capital of Managua.
+The El Nancital archipelago forms part of the municipality.
+A 153 km-long road, completed in 2009, connects the town to the Costa Rican border.